onubrooks/Online-Retail-Sales-and-Customer-Transaction-Data/README.md

 This is an end to end data pipeline for ingesting, processing, transforming and modelling Online Retail Sales and Customer Transaction Data for analytics and reporting dashboards.

-This README document is devided into 4 sections, feel free to skip ahead to any section:
+This README document is divided into 4 sections, feel free to skip ahead to any section:

 1. [Problem Description](https://github.com/onubrooks/Online-Retail-Sales-and-Customer-Transaction-Data/blob/main/README.md#problem-description)
 2. [Project Highlights](https://github.com/onubrooks/Online-Retail-Sales-and-Customer-Transaction-Data/blob/main/README.md#project-highlights)